GSA/digitalgov.gov/content/resources/how-to-get-your-open-data-on-data-gov.md

 **Background**

 From 2009-2013, agency updates to the Data.gov catalog were not automated.
 Federal agencies submitted metadata for individual datasets to Data.gov through a central Dataset Management System (DMS).
-At present, pursuant to the Federal [Open Data Policy](https://project-open-data.cio.gov/policy-memo/) discussed in more detail below, all metadata is added to Data.gov through the federated “harvest” model.</p>
+At present, pursuant to the Federal [Open Data Policy](https://project-open-data.cio.gov/policy-memo/) discussed in more detail below, all metadata is added to Data.gov through the federated “harvest” model.

 **Dataset Updates**
 Additions, updates, and deletions occur through a _Harvest Source_ rather than within Data.gov directly.
 Data.gov synchronizes those changes through a daily _Harvest Job_.